How to Stop Garnishment on Student Loans

 State and Federal Laws May Help You Stop a Student Loan Wage Garnishment.

-The options available to stop or reduce a student loan-related wage garnishment depend on whether the delinquent student loans are federally insured loans, such as Perkins, Stafford, PLUS loans, or private student loans.
+The options available to stop or reduce a student loan-related wage garnishment depend on what kind of loan and where you live.
+The rules are different for federal student loans, such as Perkins, Stafford, and PLUS loans, and for private student loans.

 Federal Student Loan Garnishment

 Federal law allows the Department of Education to garnish 15% of a delinquent borrower’s after tax income for federally insured student loans (34 C.F.R.
 Part 34-Administrative Wage Garnishment).
 It may do so as long as the garnishment does not bring the borrower’s weekly pay below 30 times the Federal minimum wage.
-As I write these words, this means a borrower is guaranteed $217.50 ($7.25/hour × 30 hours) per week exempt from garnishment.
+Currently, you are guaranteed that $217.50 ($7.25/hour × 30 hours) per week is exempt from garnishment.
 (These numbers are current as of early 2014.)

 If you make less than that amount each week, then your wages are exempt from garnishment altogether.
 Unlike other creditors, the federal government has the right to garnish wages, levy bank accounts, and seize property without first obtaining a court judgment against the debtor (31 USC Chapter 37, Subchapter II).
 Federal agencies may intercept your tax refund, which is called “offset” (26 U.S.C. § 6402(d) and 31 U.S.C. § 3720A).
 You also can have your income tax refund taken to pay down your student loan debt.